Jan. 6 Proud Boys defendant who led law enforcement on manhunt sentenced to 10 years in prison

 Christopher Worrell, of Florida, was convicted of seven counts at a bench trial last year after prosecutors alleged he sprayed law enforcement officers during the attack as they defended the north side of the Capitol against a large group of rioters.

+In remarks to the judge before sentencing, Worrell emotionally characterized his conduct on Jan.
+6 as "inexcusable and unjustified" and said he was "truly sorry" to law enforcement and members of Congress.

+"Nearly three years ago today, I made some choices I sincerely regret," he told D.C.
+District Judge Royce Lamberth.

-In August, Worrell failed to appear at his sentencing hearing in Washington, D.C., and Judge Royce Lamberth, who sentenced him Thursday, issued a bench warrant for his arrest.
+In August, Worrell failed to appear at his sentencing hearing in Washington, D.C., and Lamberth issued a bench warrant for his arrest.
 The FBI issued an alert asking for assistance in finding Worrell, and he was ultimately taken into custody weeks later as he tried to return to his home.

 Court documents filed after Worrell's arrest revealed his disappearance triggered an FBI manhunt.
-After law enforcement located him at his home, he allegedly "pretended" he had suffered a drug overdose in order to delay his capture.
+After law enforcement located him at his home, he allegedly "pretended" he had suffered a drug overdose in order to delay his capture, a characterization Worrell and his defense rejected during Thursday's hearing.

 Prosecutors said in court documents that the FBI entered Worrell's home on Sept.
 28 after staking out his residence.